Overview

 Orbit file handling

-- loading of SP3 orbit files (versions a to d)
+- loading and writing of SP3 orbit files (from version a to d, including extension to a few inertial frames)

 - loading of SEM and YUMA files for GPS constellation

-- exporting of ephemeris in CCSDS OEM file format
+- exporting of ephemeris in CCSDS OEM and OCM file formats

 - loading of ILRS CPF orbit files